Zasmidium cellare: Taxonomic history

-Z. cellare was originally classified by C. H. Persoon in 1794 under the name Racodium cellare – Racodium being a classification for plants that have no real relation or resemblance to each other.
+Zasmidium cellare was originally classified by C. H. Persoon in 1794 under the name Racodium cellare – Racodium being a classification for plants that have no real relation or resemblance to each other.
 It would not be long, however, before Persoon retracted his original name, assigning Antennaria cellaris - another plant genus designation.
 It wasn't until Elias Fries that this species was designated correctly as a fungus under the name Zasmidium cellare in 1849.

 Over the years, there has been much contention over this classification, however.
 The first was Hugo Schanderl in 1936 who claimed that the genus Cladosporium was more fitting than Zasmidium.
 Though Cladosporiums can be common indoor molds with brown or black colonies and have dark, pigmented conidia, that is where the similarities with Z. cellare end.
 Cladosporiums usually exist on plant material and their spores are often air dispersed, having a large abundance in outdoor environments, which simply isn't the case for Z. cellare.
 The second and third claim that Z. cellare was characterized incorrectly both occurred in 1971 by M. B. Ellis and Hawksworth who proposed Rhinocladiella cellaris and Rhinocladiella ellisii, respectively.
 Hawksworth along with Riedl in 1977 re-proposed Rhinocladiella ellisii, but in 1979 was criticized by De Hoog as the genus Rhinocladiella characterized Z. cellare's asexual (conidial) form of which the fungus rarely presents in and decided that Z. cellare was the most appropriate name for this species.
 To prevent any further contention, de Hoog amended the genus Zasmidium to include fungi with undifferentiated conidiogenous cells with wavy branches, "denticulate rachis", and pigmented scars.

 Today, the literature agrees that the proper classification is in fact Zasmidium cellare of the division Ascomycota, representing spore shooting fungi; the class Dothideomycetes, which are fungi that grow in what are considered hostile or non-optimal conditions to most fungal species; the order Capnodiales, which typically grow masses of black cells; and the family Mycosphaerellaceae, which is a grouping of sac fungi.

 Growth and morphology

 Growth inhibition

-Z. cellare shares many morphological characteristics with another fungus, Cladosporium sphaerospermum (commonly found on shower ceilings and can live off of the oil in paints).
+Zasmidium cellare shares many morphological characteristics with another fungus, Cladosporium sphaerospermum (commonly found on shower ceilings and can live off of the oil in paints).
 Though C. sphaerospermum is very hard to get rid of with rigorous cleaning, Z. cellare requires very little in the way of interference to inhibit its growth, as even the slightest bit of care for the cleanliness of a cellar can prevent traces of the organism.
 The use of steel tanks for aging is also another inhibitor of Z. cellare growth, as steel is less porous than wood and prevents alcohol vapour from diffusing into the environment, and alone can be the sole contributor to the species' extinction as claimed by Henry Tribe (2006).